You know the drill. "A love so strong it conquered time!"(and took no prisoners!)

 This applies to almost everyone in Memory by Linda Nagata.
 Each person is bound to one and only one person, who they must track down again and again after each death and reincarnation.
 When members of such relationships meet up, the physical attraction is so strong that they're forced to love each other.
 For complicated reasons, the main character has two partners, one of them an imperfect match.
 Her brother, who had no past lives and will apparently never reincarnate, probably doesn't have any partner, and the same goes for anyone whose partner is Deader than Dead.

 Notably, in the series, lifebonds are sometimes known to last beyond death, and the Gods' penchant for reincarnating people all over the place means that this sort of situation pops up every now and then.
+The above example is heavily implied to be purposeful meddling on the part of the gods to ensure that Vanyel would stay alive and something resembling emotionally stable long enough to save Valdemar from an otherwise unstoppable magical threat.

 Traci Harding has done this to death.
 Every.
 Single.
 Book.